top of page

 • Power Consumption: 75-100 W on average

 The Flat High Performance Dish is for in-motion use and use in challenging locations, such as the marine environment.
-It has better GPS capabilities and can connect to a greater number of satellites, which helps it maintain connection while the dish is moving.
+It has better GPS capabilities and can connect to a greater number of satellites, but the router is external and may not come with the dish.

 • Operational Wind Speed: 280 kph+ (174 mph+)